Safeguard Scientifics (NYSE:SFE) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Safeguard Scientifics (NYSE:SFE – Get Rating) in a report issued on Sunday morning.
+StockNews.com began coverage on shares of Safeguard Scientifics (NYSE:SFE – Get Rating) in a research note released on Monday morning.
 The brokerage issued a hold rating on the asset manager’s stock.

 Hedge Funds Weigh In On Safeguard Scientifics

-Several hedge funds have recently made changes to their positions in the business.
-Shufro Rose & Co.
-LLC acquired a new stake in shares of Safeguard Scientifics during the first quarter worth approximately $174,000.
-Clayton Partners LLC lifted its position in Safeguard Scientifics by 21.3% during the 1st quarter.
-Clayton Partners LLC now owns 297,066 shares of the asset manager’s stock worth $1,551,000 after buying an additional 52,172 shares in the last quarter.
-Yakira Capital Management Inc. raised its holdings in Safeguard Scientifics by 8.1% during the 1st quarter.
-Yakira Capital Management Inc. now owns 1,092,108 shares of the asset manager’s stock worth $5,701,000 after purchasing an additional 82,158 shares during the last quarter.
-First Manhattan Co. increased its stake in shares of Safeguard Scientifics by 1.5% in the 1st quarter.
-First Manhattan Co. now owns 992,316 shares of the asset manager’s stock valued at $5,179,000 after acquiring an additional 14,260 shares during the last quarter.
-Finally, EJF Capital LLC increased its stake in shares of Safeguard Scientifics by 5.6% in the 1st quarter.
-EJF Capital LLC now owns 172,955 shares of the asset manager’s stock valued at $903,000 after acquiring an additional 9,151 shares during the last quarter.
-Institutional investors and hedge funds own 62.03% of the company’s stock.
+A number of large investors have recently made changes to their positions in the business.
+First Manhattan Co. increased its position in shares of Safeguard Scientifics by 4.4% during the third quarter.
+First Manhattan Co. now owns 1,104,006 shares of the asset manager’s stock worth $4,117,000 after purchasing an additional 46,600 shares in the last quarter.
+Yakira Capital Management Inc. grew its holdings in shares of Safeguard Scientifics by 0.8% during the second quarter.
+Yakira Capital Management Inc. now owns 1,101,131 shares of the asset manager’s stock valued at $4,107,000 after buying an additional 9,023 shares during the last quarter.
+CM Management LLC grew its holdings in shares of Safeguard Scientifics by 11.9% during the second quarter.
+CM Management LLC now owns 671,671 shares of the asset manager’s stock valued at $2,505,000 after buying an additional 71,671 shares during the last quarter.
+Clayton Partners LLC grew its holdings in shares of Safeguard Scientifics by 21.3% during the first quarter.
+Clayton Partners LLC now owns 297,066 shares of the asset manager’s stock valued at $1,551,000 after buying an additional 52,172 shares during the last quarter.
+Finally, EJF Capital LLC grew its holdings in shares of Safeguard Scientifics by 5.6% during the first quarter.
+EJF Capital LLC now owns 172,955 shares of the asset manager’s stock valued at $903,000 after buying an additional 9,151 shares during the last quarter.
+62.03% of the stock is owned by institutional investors and hedge funds.

 Safeguard Scientifics Company Profile